launchchicago/launchchicagostaging.github.io/index.md

 2. Computer Science is the #1 ticket to the middle class and is one of the highest paying jobs with an undergraduate degree.

-3. Full 4-year degree costs continue to grow, now averaging 200K over 4 years, however, many software development jobs do not require a degree.
+3. Full 4-year degree costs continue to grow, some now exceeding 200K over 4 years.
+However, many software development jobs do not require a degree and mobile development is one of them.

 4. Many qualified individuals never enter the computer science field because of lack of exposure, educational resources, equipment, ill-equipped schools, etc.
 <br>